hseligson1/kustomize-gitops-example/README.md

         ├── config-map.yaml
         └── kustomization.yaml
 ```
+First, create a namespace for the overlays environment you want to deploy.
+It's important that the environments do not share the same service, should someone uninstall an environment, this would also uninstall other linked environments to that service.
+So, each environment will use a different service and you can even add a new `service.yaml` file to each overlays environment if you'd like.

+We'll create a new namespace for the staging environment:

+`kubectl create ns kustomize-staging`

-Then, configure the cluster with overlays using this command:
+Next, configure the cluster with overlays using this command:

-`kustomize build overlays/staging`
+`kustomize build kustomize-gitops-example/overlays/staging`

+or

-`kustomize build overlays/production`
+`kustomize build kustomize-gitops-example/overlays/production`

 This allows you to review the data for both environments.
 You should see an output similar to this staging overlay response: